 [0024] Embodiments of the invention generally describe tagging visual data (e.g., image and/or video data) with wireless and sensor measurement information by the mobile device.
 Visual data may refer to images and/or videos that include visual features.
-Visual features may refer to one or more visual elements capable of being identified or recognized based, at least in part, on their relatively uniform representation or consistency of use, in commerce or otherwise Additional metadata fields are used for tagging visual data with wireless and/or sensor measurement information.
-Generally, metadata de-
+Visual features may refer to one or more visual elements capable of being identified or recognized based, at least in part, on their relatively uniform representation or consistency of use, in commerce or otherwise.
+In some implementations, additional metadata fields may be used for tagging visual data with wireless and/or sensor measurement information.
+Generally, metadata describes the attributes associated with the image.
+For example, the metadata for an Exchangeable image file format (Exif) may include format of the file, the device used to capture the image, date and time, resolution of the image, exposure, focal length, flash, etc.

-- 5 scribes the attributes associated with the image.
-For example, the metadata for an Exchangeable image file format (Exif) may include format of the file, the device used to capture the image, date and time, resolution of the image, exposure, focal length, flash, etc. - 10 [0025] Embodiments also describe expanding the current format dictated by the standards for image (e.g., Exit) and video formats (mediaObject metadata) to include wireless and sensor measurements in the metadata.
-Examples of wireless information may include, but is not

-15 limited to, wireless wide area network (WWAN) measurements and Wi-Fi measurements.
+[0025] Embodiments also describe expanding the current format dictated by the standards for image (e.g., Exif) and video formats (mediaObject metadata) to include wireless and sensor measurements in the metadata.
+Examples of wireless information may include, but is not limited to, wireless wide area network (WWAN) measurements and Wi-Fi measurements.
 Wi-Fi measurements may include RSSI and RTT measurements.
-Sensor information may include barometer, magnetometer and motion sensor (e.g., accelerometer, gyroscope, etc.) 20 information.
+Sensor information may include barometer, magnetometer and motion sensor (e.g., accelerometer, gyroscope, etc.) information.
 The mobile device may transmit the tagged visual data to a crowdsourcing server.

-[0026] The crowdsourcing server receives the tagged visual data from the mobile device and identifies one or more visual features (e.g., storefront logo) from the image 25 and determines the location at which the image was captured based on the identified feature.
-That is, the crowd-sourcing server performs image-based location estima-
+[0026] The crowdsourcing server receives the tagged

+visual data from the mobile device and identifies one or more visual features (e.g., storefront logo) from the image and determines the location at which the image was captured based on the identified feature.
+That is, the crowdsourcing server performs image-based location estimation.
-- sourcing server periodins image-based location estimation.
 For example, the crowdsourcing server 116 may identify the storefront logo (e.g., JCrew) for a store from the image.
 The crowdsourcing server may also estimate the angle at which the image was captured and the distance of the mobile device from the logo, based on the orientation of the logo in the image, the shape of the logo in the image and the size of the logo.
-In this manner, the crowdsourcing server determines the location at which the image are the additional the size of the logo. - the image was captured based on the visible features in the image.[0027]
-Now that the crowdsourcing server knows the - 40 the crowdsourcing server knows the approximate location at which the image was captured, 40 the crowdsourcing server extracts the wireless (e.g., Wi-Fi) measurements from the image metadata and associates those wireless measurements with the location on the heatmap 200.
-As more and more devices send images with wireless measurements over a period of time, - 45 the crowdsourcing server continues to associate locations on the heatmap with wireless measurements and consequently refining and automatically updating the heatmap over time. - [0028] At a later point in time, the crowdsourcing server may make the heatmap available to various mobile devices.
-Updated and robust heatmaps from the crowdsourcing server enable the mobile devices to determine their location based on the wireless measurements acquired by the mobile device and matching the wireless measurements against the heatmap. - [0029] Information associated with other sensors tagged to the image may also be helpful.
-For example, in a multi-level building, barometer readings may help
+In this manner, the crowdsourcing server determines the location at which the image was captured based on the visible features in the image.

+[0027] Now that the crowdsourcing server knows the approximate location at which the image was captured, the crowdsourcing server extracts the wireless (e.g., Wi-Fi) measurements from the image metadata and associates those wireless measurements with the location on the heatmap 200.
+As more and more devices send images with wireless measurements over a period of time, the crowdsourcing server continues to associate locations on the heatmap with wireless measurements and consequently refining and automatically updating the heatmap over time.

+[0028] At a later point in time, the crowdsourcing server may make the heatmap available to various mobile devices.
+Updated and robust heatmaps from the crowdsourcing server enable the mobile devices to determine their location based on the wireless measurements acquired by the mobile device and matching the wireless measurements against the heatmap.

+[0029] Information associated with other sensors tagged to the image may also be helpful.
+For example, in a multi-level building, barometer readings may help determine the level of the building at which the mobile device captured the image.